Yueby/QuickAction/README.md

 ### 3. Use the System

+#### Basic Operations
-1. Press `Ctrl+Q` in the Unity Editor
+1. **Open Menu**: Press `Ctrl+Q` in the Unity Editor
-2. Move your mouse away from the center to activate selection
+2. **Select Action**: Move mouse to different angles to automatically select options
-3. Hover over the desired action button
+3. **Execute Action**:
-4. Release `Ctrl+Q` or click to execute the action
+   - Release `Ctrl+Q` to automatically execute the selected action
+   - Or left-click to execute the action
+4. **Cancel Operation**: Right-click to close the window without executing any action

+#### Operation Flow
+- Hold `Ctrl+Q` to open the menu
+- Move mouse to different angles to select different options
+- Release the key or left-click to execute
+- Right-click to cancel the operation

 ## Action Configuration